Copypaster3000/Line-Processor/README.md

-The purpose of this project was to gain experience in C programming language, particularly with arrays and outputing text to the terminal.
+The purpose of this project was to gain experience in C programming language, particularly with arrays and outputting text to the terminal.
 Given lines from a file or input from a user the program outputs which lines are over 20 chars, the total number of lines, the longest line, and the shortest line.

 The output is in this particular format:
 *Warning* Line 2 is truncated.